What Are the Roles and Risks of Chatbots in Healthcare?

 Why can you order a pizza in ten seconds but have to wait for an appointment with healthcare providers for days and weeks?
 How can you make sure that urgent medical help is indeed urgent?
 Why finding a credible answer to an important question about your health is so annoyingly difficult?

-Here at KeenEthics, we are also deeply concerned about the lack of attention that the healthcare industry receives.
-And the first and easiest solution we can offer to change it is to implement the chatbot technology in healthcare software.
+Here at Keenethics, we are deeply concerned about the lack of attention that the healthcare industry receives.
+And the first and easiest solution we can offer to change it is to implement the chatbot technology in custom medical software.

 Healthcare chatbots will never substitute doctors.
 But they provide plenty of opportunities to facilitate their job or to improve their performance.

 Role #1: Chatbot can be a Healthcare Consultant

 Being worried about your health is natural.
 Every day, people have many questions, both major and minor, concerning their health condition.
 It would be particularly useful if there was a healthcare consultant in their pocket who would provide all the answers.

 No, Google is not working.
 There are so many websites with questionable credibility that you better not trust them with your health issues.